“How could you be so stupid? You’re worthless!” These thoughts were my continual companions prior to 2018.

 Understanding the power of our thoughts first-hand, Jesus desires us to live in freedom and joy.

 Nothing is more mind-transforming than contemplating Jesus and His beauty, goodness and truth.

 “…Since the weapons of our warfare are not of the flesh, but are powerful through God… We demolish arguments and every proud thing that is raised up against the knowledge of God, and we take every thought captive to obey Christ.”
 I Cor.
 10:3-5

 Taking every thought captive looks like meditating on God’s truth and practicing presence, which is simply “being fully present.”

 Jesus practiced perfect presence with others and His Father.
 It was one of His greatest gifts—His complete with-ness, and He still offers it today.

 *Studies show links between overstimulation of this network and issues like depression and anxiety.
-Conversely, studies also show mindfulness has a positive effect on this network, quieting its influence.
+And it turns out presence quiets its influence, providing copious benefits:

 - Increases the thickness of areas of our brain promoting positive thinking